make-all/tuya-local/custom_components/tuya_local/devices/README.md

 setting target temperature, so the mapping needs to be done before passing to Home Assistant.

+### `value_mirror`

+//Optional.//
+When `value_mirror` is set, the value of the attribute will be redirected to the current value of the named attribute.
+Unlike `value_redirect`, this does not redirect attempts to set the dps to the redirected dps, but when used in a map, this can make the mapping dynamic.

+An example of how this can be useful is where a thermostat can be configured to control either a heating or cooling device, but it is not expected to change this setting during operation.
+Once set up, the hvac_mode dps can have a mapping that mirrors the value of the configuration dps.

 ### `invalid`

 //Optional.
 Boolean, default false.//